Python Concurrency Learning Paths

 Comparisons

-Concurrent File I/O Learning Path
+File I/O Concurrency Learning Path

 Working with files can be slow.

-This section provides a learning path that you can use to get started and get effective at using Python concurrency to speed-up file I/O operations, super fast.
+This section provides a learning path that you can use to get started and get effective at using Python concurrency to speed up file I/O operations, super fast.

-- Step 1: Discover Python concurrency techniques.
+- Step 1: Review Python concurrency techniques.

 - Step 3: Discover how to perform file I/O concurrently.